-If you are unsure of whether or not you have held any of the kinds of interests listed above you should ask a professional adviser, as you will need to be sure that you are not giving a false declaration.
+If you are unsure of whether or not you have held any of the kinds of interests listed above in the 10 years prior to your Home Loan Date, you should ask a professional adviser, as you will need to be sure that you are not giving a false declaration.

 Q3.
-Will you satisfy the property ownership test at your Home Loan Date?
+Will you satisfy the prior property ownership test at your Home Loan Date?